michaeldmcqueen/resources.gmt.com-website/_woh_resources/2-schedule-menu-packing/packing-list.md

 inputs:
   unpublish: false
 ---
-**PERSONAL ITEMS:**&nbsp;
+*Traveling light—but prepared—makes all the difference!
+Use this guide to help you pack smart so you can focus on what matters most: serving others and growing together.*

+### **Personal Items**

+**Sleeping & Comfort**

+Bring what you need to stay comfortable during the week!

 * Air mattress, cot, or foam pad (twin-size)
 * Sleeping bag or sheets
 * Blanket and pillow
 * Towels and washcloths
 * Modest swimsuit and shower shoes

+  &nbsp;

+**Toiletries**

+Stay fresh and ready for every day of service.

 * Toothpaste and toothbrush
 * Soap and shampoo
 * Any prescription medications
-* Laundry/plastic bags (for dirty clothing)
+* Laundry or plastic bags (for dirty clothes)

+**Clothing**

+Pack practical clothing for work, worship, and fun.

 * Long pants or jeans
-* Modest shorts and work t-shirts
+* Modest shorts
+* Work t-shirts
 * Pajamas, socks, and underwear
-* Closed toe sturdy shoes
+* Work boots or sturdy shoes
+* Jacket

+**Daily Essentials**

+Don’t leave these mission trip must-haves behind!

-* Water bottle (refillable, to be used at your work site)&nbsp;
+* Water bottle (refillable—for your work site)
 * Personal health insurance card or copy
-* Bible
+* Bible (for program and devotions)
-* Jacket
+* Pen or pencil
+* Musical instruments for helping with worship (optional)

+### **Optional Items**

+*(These can make camp life easier—or just more fun!)*

 * Sunglasses
-* Sunscreen and insect repellent
+* Sunscreen
-* Bandanas, a hat, or visor
+* Bandanas, hat, or visor
-* Work gloves
+* Insect repellent
-* Mirror\*
+* Mirror
-* Camera\*
+* Camera
-* GPS\* (recommended for drivers)
+* GPS (recommended for drivers)
-* Rain gear\*
+* Rain gear
-* Snacks\*
+* Snacks
-* Fans\* (most churches do not have AC)
+* Fans (most lodging facilities do not have AC)
-* Flashlight\*
+* Flashlight
-* Alarm clock\* (battery-powered)
+* Alarm clock (battery-powered)
-* Spending money\*
+* Spending money
-* Games for free time\*
+* Games for free time
-* Pen/Pencil for program and devotions
-* Instruments for worship\*

-&nbsp;\*Optional Items&nbsp;

-**AS A GROUP:**&nbsp;
+### **As A Group**&nbsp;

 * 1 first-aid kit for every vehicle&nbsp;
 * 1 5-gallon water jug for every 6 people&nbsp;
 * 1 large cooler (on wheels is preferred) for every 6 people&nbsp;

+### Community Gift

-COMMUNITY GIFT: The community you are serving has a specific need and is asking for donations.
-Your group’s mission: have FUN collecting as much of the needed item as you can and bring it to camp with you!
+Each camp location has shared a *specific need* in their community.<br>Your group’s mission: **have fun collecting as much of that item as you can—and bring it to camp!**

-Check on your customer account, under “Helpful Resources, and then Schedule, Menu and Packing”, to see your camp’s requested item.
-Your gift will be meeting a specific need in the community you are serving–thank you in advance!
+Check your **customer account → Helpful Resources → “Schedule, Menu, and Packing”** to see your camp’s requested item.

+Your gift meets a *real need* right where you’ll serve—thank you in advance for your generosity!

-* Involve your congregation, friends, and even your local businesses in the effort.
-* Is transportation a problem?
-Purchase your community gifts when you arrive.&nbsp;
+*Tip:* Involve your congregation, friends, and even local businesses in the effort.<br>*Transportation tight?* You can always purchase your community gifts once you arrive.

-**WHAT NOT TO BRING:**&nbsp;
+### **What Not to Bring**

+Let’s keep our focus clear and our environment safe.
+Please **leave these at home**:

-* Alcohol, tobacco products, or illegal drugs&nbsp;
+* Alcohol, tobacco, or illegal drugs
-* Expensive clothes or jewelry&nbsp;
+* Expensive clothes or jewelry
-* Anything really valuable&nbsp;
+* Anything valuable
-* Fireworks, weapons, or toy guns&nbsp;
+* Fireworks, weapons, or toy guns
-* Skimpy or revealing clothes&nbsp;
+* Skimpy or revealing clothes

-  * Please bring clothes that are appropriate in any situation.
-Longer shorts, t-shirts, modest swimsuits, etc.&nbsp;
+  Please bring clothing that’s appropriate in all settings (longer shorts, t-shirts, modest swimsuits, etc.).

-**CELL PHONES/IPODS/LAPTOPS/ETC.**&nbsp;
+### **Cell Phones, iPods, Laptops, etc.**

-For security reasons, it’s best to leave these items at home.
-However, we do understand that they are great for capturing moments, sharing life, and communicating back home.
-If you decide to bring any of these items, don’t let them distract from your experience.
-How can you be tethered to your devices and expect God to work in unexpected ways?
-If you decide to bring them, be sure to put them away during the programs and on your project sites.
+For security reasons, it’s best to leave these items at home.<br>We get it—they’re great for capturing memories and keeping in touch—but **don’t let them distract you** from the people and purpose around you.

+“How can you be tethered to your devices and expect God to work in unexpected ways?”

+If you do bring them, please keep them put away during programs (unless it’s part of the program experience) and on project sites.